 Those that are hyperventilating need to gain control of their breathing.
 Slow down your breathing dramatically.
 Don't worry about expanding your chest or trying to get a deep breath - remember, even though hyperventilation may cause you to feel like you need more air, it's actually a lack of carbon dioxide that leads to hyperventilation.
 So take slow breaths, hold at the peak, and help your body regain its carbon dioxide levels.

-None of these treatment ideas though are permanent.
-If you want to truly treat your anxiety related hand issues, then you also need to make sure that you reduce your anxiety.
+None of these are permanent treatment.
+If you want to truly treat your anxiety and along with it your related hand symptoms, then you also need to make sure that you learn to manage your anxiety in the long-term.